natalie-poulson/Project-01/README.md

 ## Features:
 * User signup, login, logout
 * An interactive Open Street Map populated with pins of bars and restaurants from San Francisco Heritage's Legacy Project and user submissions
-  * When a user click on a marker, it display a popup with basic information about that bar or restaurant
+  * When a user clicks on a pin, it display a popup with basic information about that bar or restaurant
-    * When a user clicks on the name of the bar or restaurant in the pin popup, it opens that bar or restaurant's website in another window
+    * When a user clicks on the name of the bar or restaurant in the popup, it opens that bar or restaurant's website in another window
 * Geolocation of user, displayed as a pin on the map when the page loads
 * User's can create a new legacy bar or restaurant
   * User's can search and select a bar or restaurant with the help of Google Autocomplete, enter the year it was established, and submit it to be added as a pin on the map